Hosted MCP tools in Microsoft Agent Framework

 When to choose hosted vs local

-Two questions quickly separate the two paths.
+Two questions separate the two paths quickly.

 Who should hold the credentials?
 If the answer is “the platform, not the application,” hosted is the natural fit.
-If the answer is “my application has its own secret-management story, and I want to keep MCP credentials there,” local is cleaner.
+If the answer is “my application has its own secret-management story and I want to keep MCP credentials there,” local is cleaner.

 A third, smaller consideration: latency.
 Hosted MCP tends to be lower-variance because Foundry runs the MCP client in a controlled environment close to the model; local MCP varies with your application’s network path.
-For most workloads, this difference is invisible.
+For most workloads this difference is invisible.
 For high-fan-out agents that call MCP tools many times per turn, it can matter, and the only way to know is to measure both paths against your specific server.

 For most teams running on Foundry, hosted MCP is the default path, with local MCP reserved for tools the platform team has not yet onboarded or for cases where the server needs to run inside the application’s process.